sahicken/uav/README.md

 ### Dependencies

-Most Linux distros running a desktop environment should work, however [Fedora](https://docs.fedoraproject.org/en-US/fedora/latest/getting-started/) or [Ubuntu](https://ubuntu.com/tutorials/install-ubuntu-desktop) will be assumed.
+Most Linux distros running a desktop environment should work for beginning the UAV Project, however [Fedora](https://docs.fedoraproject.org/en-US/fedora/latest/getting-started/) or [Ubuntu](https://ubuntu.com/tutorials/install-ubuntu-desktop) will be assumed.
 On Windows installing virtualization software such as